-We consent to the use in this Registration Statement of BioSante Pharmaceuticals, Inc. on Form SB-2 of our report dated February 15, 2002 (which report expresses an unqualified opinion and includes an explanatory paragraph referring to the development stage nature of BioSante), appearing in the Prospectus, which is part of this Registration Statement.
+We consent to the use in this Post-Effective Amendment No. 1 to Registration Statement No. 333-64218 of BioSante Pharmaceuticals, Inc. on Form SB-2 of our report dated February 15, 2002 (which report expresses an unqualified opinion and includes an explanatory paragraph referring to the development stage nature of BioSante), appearing in the Prospectus, which is part of this Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Prospectus.